JoaoMaiaBGM/React-hamburgueria-kenzie-joaomaiabgm/README.md

+# Access the project

+You can access the project with: [Burguer Kenzie](https://react-hamburgueria-kenzie-joaomaiabgm.vercel.app/)

+---

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts

 In the project directory, you can run:

+### `yarn`

+Install all the dependencies of this project.

 ### `yarn start`